ofatunde/microdata-citation-explorer/_build/html/_sources/case-study.md

+---
+jupytext:
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

 # Case Study: VaSyR 2018

 In this section, we present an end-to-end example using a sample dataset.
+Information about the dataset can be found on [this page](https://microdata.unhcr.org/index.php/catalog/189).

 ## Query generation

-Each of the six queries returned X potentially relevant papers.
+For the sample dataset, the six query formulations returned between one and 18 potentially relevant papers.

 |  	| **Query String** 	| **Number of results** |
 |---	|:---:	|:---:	|